Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Experiments

-\textbf{CIFAR100}.
-In Table~\ref{tab:cifar100}, we present the pruning results of ResNet-\{20, 32, 56\}.
+\textbf{CIFAR100.} In Table~\ref{tab:cifar100}, we present the pruning results of ResNet-\{20, 32, 56\}.
 For example, after pruning $26.9\%$ computational cost of ResNet-20, FGC even achieves $0.01\%$ less classification error.
 For ResNet-32 and ResNet-56, FGC outperforms SOTA methods CAC~\cite{DBLP:journals/tnn/ChenXDLH21} and BAS~\cite{ehteshami2020} with significant margins, from perspectives of both test error and computation reduction.
 Specifically, FGC, compared with BAS, reduces $5.4\%$ and $3.6\%$ more computation of ResNet-32 and ResNet-56 without bringing more errors.
 Experimental results on CIFAR100 justify the generality of our method to various datasets.

-\textbf{ImageNet}.
-In Table~\ref{tab:imagenet}, we compare our method with various SOTA methods by pruning ResNet-18.
+\textbf{ImageNet.} In Table~\ref{tab:imagenet}, we further compare FGC with methods on the large-scale dataset to prune ResNet-18.
 One can see that FGC outperforms most static pruning methods.
-For example, FPGM~\cite{DBLP:conf/cvpr/HeLWHY19} reduces $41.8\%$ computation with $31.59\%$ top-1 error, while FGC reduces $42.2\%$ computation with $30.67\%$ top-1 error.
-It's also comparable with other dynamic pruning methods.
-For example, compared with BAS~\cite{ehteshami2020}, FGC prunes more computation ($48.1\%$ $vs$ $47.1\%$) with less top-1 error ($31.49\%$ $vs$ $31.66\%$).
-Experimental results demonstrate the effectiveness of our FGC method on the large-scale image dataset.
+FPGM~\cite{DBLP:conf/cvpr/HeLWHY19} reduces $41.8\%$ computation with $31.59\%$ top-1 error, while FGC reduces $42.2\%$ computation with $30.67\%$ top-1 error.
+It is comparable with other dynamic pruning methods.
+For example, compared with BAS~\cite{ehteshami2020}, FGC prunes more computation ($48.1\%$ $vs$ $47.1\%$) with lower top-1 error ($31.49\%$ $vs$ $31.66\%$).
+FGC outperforms AIG~\cite{DBLP:conf/eccv/VeitB18} and LCCN~\cite{DBLP:conf/cvpr/DongHYY17} significantly with much higher computation reduction and lower errors.
+Experimental results demonstrate our method's effectiveness in solving the complex representation redundancy on the large-scale image dataset.